Álvaro de Saavedra Cerón

-Álvaro de Saavedra (d.
-1529), fully Álvaro de Saavedra Cerón, was one of the Spanish explorers of the Pacific Ocean.
+Álvaro de Saavedra (died 1529), fully Álvaro de Saavedra Cerón, was one of the Spanish explorers of the Pacific Ocean.

 Life

 Early life

 The exact date and place of his birth are unknown, but he was born in the late 15th century or early 16th century in Spain.
 Hernán Cortés was his relative, whom he accompanied to Mexico (New Spain) in 1526.

-1527 Expedition
+1527 expedition

 In 1527, Hernán Cortés prepared a new expedition to search for the missing fleet of the Loaísa expedition and commissioned his cousin Álvaro to command the new expedition.
 However, the true purpose of the expedition was to find new lands in the South Sea (Pacific Ocean) and to bring back spice plants.

 On 31 October 1527, they sailed from Zihuatanejo, Guerrero.
 On 15 December, after having sailed 1,170 leagues (roughly 3,000 miles or 4,890 km), the Espiritu Santo and the Santiago swept on ahead, after a sudden squall, never to be heard of again.
-On 29 December the La Florida sighted the Utirik-Toke atoll complexes, and on 1 January 1528 the Rongelap-Ailinginae atolls, both in the Marshall Islands, which were jointly charted as "Islas de los Reyes" (Islands of the Kings, referring to the Three Wise Kings due to the proximity to the festivity of Epiphany).
-On 2 February 1528 the "La Florida" sighted the Philippines and the following day anchored at a small island off the north coast of Mindanao, after 95 days since its departure and having sailed 1923 leagues.
+On 29 December, the La Florida sighted the Utirik-Toke atoll complexes On 1 January 1528, the Rongelap-Ailinginae Atolls, both in the Marshall Islands, which were jointly charted as "Islas de los Reyes" (Islands of the Kings, referring to the Three Wise Kings due to the proximity to the festivity of Epiphany).
+On 2 February 1528, the "La Florida" sighted the Philippines and the following day anchored at a small island off the north coast of Mindanao, after 95 days since its departure and having sailed 1923 leagues.

-On 30 March 1528 the "La Florida" arrived to Tidore, the Spanish stronghold in the Moluccas where the men remaining from the Loaisa expedition were found, and they joined them to fight the Portuguese in the neighbouring Ternate.
+On 30 March 1528, the "La Florida" arrived to Tidore, the Spanish stronghold in the Moluccas where the men remaining from the Loaisa expedition were found, and they joined them to fight the Portuguese in the neighbouring Ternate.